Validity and Reliability Essay

 Instrument

-The questionnaire survey measures the self-esteem which is the attitude of the person towards another person.
-As well as, this survey questionnaire considers whether a person has an anxiety disorder and assessed the degree of control that they feel in major areas of life such as interpersonal relationships, personal accomplishments, and political institutions.
+The questionnaire survey measures self-esteem, a person’s attitude towards another person.
+As well as, this survey questionnaire considers whether a person has an anxiety disorder and assesses the degree of control that they feel in major areas of life such as interpersonal relationships, personal accomplishments, and political institutions.

-The test applied on this survey questionnaire provides the knowledge about the individual on self-improvement.
-The questionnaire also provides the understanding of problem behavior due to behavior thought and the irrational thinking the person can learn to change it.
-It is important to understand the test applied in the questionnaire in order to retain the information.
-All of the 110 items were inserted in the SPSS software with the intention to further provide the statistical analysis or tests.
+The test applied to this survey questionnaire provides knowledge about the individual on self-improvement.
+The questionnaire also explains problem behavior due to behavior thought and the irrational thinking the person can learn to change.
+It is important to understand the test applied in the questionnaire to retain the information.
+All 110 items were inserted in the SPSS software for further statistical analysis or tests.

 Psychometric Properties

-The two major kinds of reliability taken in this study are inter-rater or inter-observer reliability.
-This reliability determines two observers consistent in the observations.
-The researcher establishes the measurement of inter-rater reliability in the study and uses to find out the data from the study with the intention to establish the reliability of the questionnaire.
+This study’s two major kinds of reliability are inter-rater and inter-observer reliability.
+This reliability determines whether two observers are consistent in the observations.
+The researcher establishes the measurement of inter-rater reliability in the study and uses it to find out the data from the study to establish the reliability of the questionnaire.
 Hence, for each and every observation, the inter-rater checks three of the categories.
 The main way to evaluate the inter-rater reliability is suitable when the measure is continuous enough to run in the instrument (Joubert, Inceoglu, Bartram, Dowdeswell and Lin, 2015).

-This is the second main type of reliability which assumes substantial change and measures two of the occasions within the short time.
+This is the second main type of reliability, which assumes substantial change and measures two occasions within a short time.
 The observations associated with the data may get identical factors to contribute to the error.

 Types of validity

-The external validity is regarding generalization which shows to what extent the data show the impact on the research study.
-This validity is examined by splitting two of the distinct kinds such as ecological validity and population validity (Pennebaker, Boyd, Jordan and Blackburn, 2015).
+External validity is regarding generalization, which shows how much the data impacts the research study.
+This validity is examined by splitting two distinct kinds such as ecological validity and population validity (Pennebaker, Boyd, Jordan and Blackburn, 2015).

-The internal validity measures the experiment of the design closely which follows the cause and effect of the principle.
-There is an alternative cause which demonstrates about the outcomes and observations (Csikszentmihalyi and Larson, 2014).
+The internal validity measures the design experiment closely, which follows the cause and effect of the principle.
+There is an alternative cause that demonstrates the outcomes and observations (Csikszentmihalyi and Larson, 2014).

 Psychometric Properties of the Instrument

-This questionnaire includes several forms of reliability and validity whereas the psychometric properties of the instrument refer to the validity and reliability of the instrument which shows the difference among the two.
-The questionnaire reliability refers to the consistency of the data where the validity of the survey questionnaire tests the accuracy of the outcomes.
-The survey questionnaire reliability assists the data to have the valid assessment that can produce the prediction in the questionnaire and tests.
+This questionnaire includes several forms of reliability and validity.
+In contrast, the instrument’s psychometric properties refer to the instrument’s validity and reliability, which shows the difference between the two.
+The questionnaire reliability refers to the consistency of the data where the survey questionnaire’s validity tests the outcomes’ accuracy.
+The survey questionnaire’s reliability assists the data in having a valid assessment that can produce the prediction in the questionnaire and tests.

 References